Monday, December 10, 2018

 Husband

 Three months later, when I went to see a new doctor for a routine check up, I was answering several questions in the questioner...
-One of them was:"Your closest relative"...
-My hand which was holding the pen, froze in mid air...
+One of them was:"Your closest relative".
+My hand, which was holding the pen, froze in mid air...
 "Oh my God!"
 I was thinking, "I can't believe it...
 Al is my Closest Relative now!"
-So it seemed that the 'Real experience of Bonding' with my husband, which should have taken place as we stood under the wedding canopy; hit me for the first time in San Juan, Puerto Rico; in the small waiting room, of a doctor I have never seen before...
-I couldn't wait to come home and tell my new husband: "Guess what Albie!
+So it seemed that the 'Real experience of Bonding' with my husband, which should have taken place as we stood under the wedding canopy; hit me for the first time, in San Juan, Puerto Rico; in the small waiting room of a doctor I have never seen before...
+I couldn't wait to come back home and tell my new husband: "Guess what Albie!
 You are now my Closest Relative!
-What do you think about it?"
+Can you believe it?"

 With Love and Light,